MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M07_Integrating_Azure_Key_Vault_with_Azure_DevOps.md

 In this lab, you will see how you can integrate Azure Key Vault with an Azure DevOps pipeline by using the following steps:

-- create an Azure Key vault to store a MySQL server password as a secret.
+- create an Azure Key Vault to store a MySQL server password as a secret.
-- create an Azure service principal to provide access to secrets in the Azure Key vault.
+- create an Azure service principal to provide access to secrets in the Azure Key Vault.
 - configure permissions to allow the service principal to read the secret.
-- configure pipeline to retrieve the password from the Azure Key vault and pass it on to subsequent tasks.
+- configure pipeline to retrieve the password from the Azure Key Vault and pass it on to subsequent tasks.

 ## Objectives

 After you complete this lab, you will be able to:

 -   Create an Azure Active Directory (Azure AD) service principal.
--   Create an Azure key vault.
+-   Create an Azure Key Vault.
 -   Track pull requests through the Azure DevOps pipeline.

 ## Lab duration